Hafsa-mohamed-Ad3n/Syria_tel-Churn-Analysis/README.md

 - Recomendation:
-   - Run localized campaigns in high-churn states (Washington, Texas) with deeper nvestigation into region specific issues like service quality, network coverage or billing concerns.
+   - Run localized campaigns in high-churn states (Washington, Texas) with deeper investigation into region specific issues like service quality, network coverage or billing concerns.
    - Develop onboarding programs for new customers and loyalty program for long term customers to reduce early drop-offs and late disengagement.
    - Proactively monitor customers with 3+ surpport calls and prioritize them for resolution.
 Train customer service team to resolve issues on the first contact to prevent frustration.
    - Reassess the value proposition of the international plan.
 This could involve improving call quality, reducing costs, or bundling with other perks to increase satisfaction.